gerritjvv/kafka-fast/kafka-clj/doc/vagrant.md

 Once the boxes are up and running you can refer to them and use them as any other kafka cluster.

+But first test that the cluster is up and running by running ping on each of the ips above. g

 ### Send data to the cluster:

 ```clojure